Omen-/personal-website/content/blog/dofus-maps.md

 }
 ```

 As you may be able to see, this is almost a standard [XOR cipher](https://en.wikipedia.org/wiki/XOR_cipher) algorithm.
-The only difference is the parameter called `c` wich adds an offset to the key.
-This is probably an attempt to make the algorithm safer but nothing happens in practice.
+The only difference is the parameter called `c` wich adds an offset to the key index.
+This is probably an attempt to make the algorithm safer but does nothing in practice.
 You do not need to understand why to continue with the rest of this post and can just ignore this but it only means that we will need to apply a [circular shift](https://en.wikipedia.org/wiki/Circular_shift) on the key before sending it to the client.

 [XOR cipher](https://en.wikipedia.org/wiki/XOR_cipher) can be a strong encryption algorithm if the following conditions are met: